 My Spanish is a bit on the rusty side, but it was still good enough to pick up our driver having a bit of a laugh at our expense (They're going to Chapultepec.
 What, the castle?
 No, La Feria!).
 To be fair, I can't imagine a huge number of drivers arranged by the Hilton hotel being asked to bring people to theme parks, but we're always happy to start new trends.
 The legendary Mexico City traffic was not apparent on the trip, meaning we arrived a good half an hour before park opening, ample time to thoroughly photograph all that could be seen from the road.
 This trip was the first major outing for my new camera, a Canon PowerShot G7, and it was useful to have some time to put it through its paces.

-We were also quite enamored with Cascabel (#916), another classic ride.
-The maintenance bill on this attraction can't be nice, as on all three of our rides the smell of burning clutch was heavy on the air as we pased the end of the launch track.
-Unfortunately, one of the ride operators decided to be beligerent about my glasses on our second go.
-Particularly silly in this case, since there had been no problem the first time round and he'd seen them secured to my head on that go.
+We were also quite enamoured with Cascabel (#918), another classic ride.
+The maintenance bill on this attraction is likely quite high, as on all three of our rides the smell of burning clutch was heavy on the air as we passed the end of the launch track.
+Unfortunately, one of the ride operators decided to be belligerent about my glasses on our second go.
+This was particularly silly as he had seen them on my first lap where there had been no problem.
 Better yet, he insisted that I should hold them in my hand, where they were far more likely to be damaged.
-Dumb.

-The only dull ride we tried, in fact, was the Maurer built Power Tower ride.
+The only dull ride we tried, in fact, was the Maurer built Power Tower.
 To call this a drop would be an utter misnomer; a moderate speed descent would be better.
-A faster motor would probably fix this ride; as it stands right now it isn't worth the effort of walking up the queue line.
+A faster motor would probably fix this ride; as it stands right now it isn't worth the effort of walking up the queue.

 The park as a whole can be summarised as a small city park, spotlessly clean and for the most part full of interesting attractions.
 In our view visitors would be hard pressed to spend a full day here; we completed everything we wanted to including rerides in less than three hours, but given the admission price (about US $10) one can hardly complain.

-After the joy of La Feria, the park formerly known as Reino Aventura proved to be a bit of a rude awakening.
+After the joy of La Feria Chapultepec Magico, the park formerly known as Reino Aventura proved to be a bit of a rude awakening.
 To start with the positive, it was spotlessly clean, and staff dressed up as the Looney Tunes licensed characters were liberally scattered around the park, an important draw for families.
 They also had eschewed the usual theme park techno pop music in favour of Handel's Messiah (I am not joking... hearing For We Like Sheep Have Gone Astray during a visit to a theme park seemed oddly appropriate).
-Unfortunately, the cardinal Six Flags sin was in evidence; two coasters designed for multiple train operation were being run with one, and both had active Flash Pass queues for paid line jumping.
-Some things never change.
+Unfortunately, the cardinal Six Flags sin was in evidence; two coasters designed for multiple train operation were being run with one, and both of those had busy Flash Pass queues for paid line jumping.

 It should be noted at this point that line jumping and ill behaviour was notable in both parks today by its complete absence.
 In reality, our experience of the local populace here is that everyone is extraordinarily laid back and well mannered.
 In many ways it reminded me of Cape Town; there is huge poverty here, but everyone makes the most of what they have without treading on the toes of others.
 I had expected Mexico to be similar to Spain, where line jumping is aggressive in nature, but this was not so.

-The other significant attraction was the wooden coaster Medusa (#919), which on first glance looked to be seriously impressive.
-An interesting layout surrounded by trees makes for a particularly photogenic attraction.
-Unfortunately, it rode much like a shopping trolley over cobblestones, and this is not a good thing on a high speed coaster.
+The other significant attraction was the wooden coaster Medusa (#921), which on first glance looked to be seriously impressive.
+An interesting layout surrounded by trees made for a particularly photogenic attraction.
+Unfortunately, the ride quality was extremely poor, with horrible jolts all over the place at a frequency that caused us to question whether the wheels on the train were actually round.
 To be completely frank, in its current condition it is amazing to me that this ride passes safety inspections.
 Once was without question enough.